fyookball/ChainBet/MULTIPLAYER.md

 ## Phase 4: Sign Main Funding Transaction

+All participants then deterministically create the betting script and sign the main funding transaction, specifying the input parameters and their signature.

 | Bytes       | Name         | Hex Value | Description  |
 | ------------- |-------------| -----|-----------------|
 | 1      | Phase | 0x03  | Phase 4 is " Sign Main Funding Transaction" |